Your GED And The College Application Essay

 The essay that catches a reader’s attention will be remembered.
 The reader will feel a connection to you as a person, not just an application.

 And when it comes time to make the decision between 20 similar applicants, they will always choose the person they like and remember through the college essay.
-Check here to read more about GED scores and SAT/ACT requirements.
+You can read more about GED scores and SAT or ACT requirements here.

-So, take advantage of this opportunity to create fantastic, personal essays.
+So, take advantage of this opportunity to create a fantastic, personal essay.
 Use the essay to teach the college about who you are on a personal level, what matters to you, and why.

 Leave them with a lasting impression so they feel a personal connection.
-It is much easier to accept a person over an application, and when you passed the GED a few years back, you may need a copy of your GED diploma.
-You can read all about the process if you click on the link.
+It is much easier to accept a person over an application.

 Be sure to stay on track for your college goals by following this academic guide.